taverntesting/taverntesting.github.io/index.md

 ================================ 1 passed in 0.14 seconds =================================
 ```

 It is strongly advised that you use Tavern with Pytest - not only does it have a lot of utility to control discovery and execution of tests, there are a huge amount of plugins to improve your development experience.
-If you absolutely can't use Pytest for some reason, there is also a `tavern-ci` command line interface:
+If you absolutely can't use Pytest for some reason, use the `tavern-ci` command line interface:

 ```bash
 $ pip install tavern